 WANT TO KNOW MORE?
 Best concealer | Best makeup brush | Best foundation brush | Best eyeshadow palette | Best foundation for dark skin | Best foundation for oily skin | Best foundation for dry skin | Best contour kit | Best lip gloss | Best lip liner | Best mascara| Best primer

 £28 | Buy now from Cult Beauty

 This is because it ticks so many skincare and makeup boxes.
-It’s so versatile, we honestly believe it could replace at least XX of your current beauty products.
+It’s so versatile, we honestly believe it could replace at least four of your current beauty products.

-As the name suggests, it is a fantastic CC cream – CC stands for colour-correcting – and it helps to balance redness, and get rid of dark circles and uneven skin tone with a single pump.
+As the name suggests, it is a fantastic CC cream – CC stands for colour-correcting – and it helps to balance redness, get rid of dark circles and even out skin tone with a single pump.